COVID-19 UPDATE & RESPONSE

 REDUCED GROUP SIZE

-The size of groups will be reduced to ensure smaller groups and adhere to current CDC, federal and state guidelines.
+The size of groups will be reduced to adhere to current CDC and local guidelines.

 TRAINING VEST - SINGLE USE

-The Florida Soccer School has purchased additional training vests so that a training vest will not be reused during the day.
-After each day all training vests will be thoroughly washed to ensure clean vest for the next day.
+The Florida Soccer School has purchased additional training vests so that a training vest will not be reused during the same day.
+After each day all training vests will be thoroughly washed to ensure players have clean training vests for the next day.